DistributedCollective/sovryn-dapp/README.md

 ### Working With Sovryn UI LIbrary

 All UI components for general use are located in `@sovryn/ui` package.
 Each component must include a Storybook example and Jest tests that verify functionality is working as intended.
 Components should not include implementation specific details (e.g. contract addresses, complex state, hardcoded text), and instead expose these via component props.
-Figma designs for all components, and general design guidelines that we followed when constructing this library, can be found [here](https://www.figma.com/file/Ig2ZfR16Svs8In7yibukrO/Sovryn-UI-Library).
+Figma designs for all components, and general design guidelines that we followed when constructing this library, can be found in the links [here](https://github.com/DistributedCollective/sovryn-dapp/wiki/Design).

 ### Storybook